mohammedashraf16/Islami_App/README.md

-# Islami Project
+# Golden Quran  Project

-A Islami project created in flutter using  Provider.
-Islami support mobile, clone the appropriate branche mentioned below:
+A Golden Quran  project created in flutter using  Provider.
+Golden Quran aims to foster a deeper connection with the text, making it easier for users to engage with and reflect upon its teachings.
+Whether for personal study or communal learning, this project serves as a valuable resource for Muslims and anyone interested in the Quran, clone the appropriate branche mentioned below:

 * For Mobile: https://github.com/mohammedashraf16/Islami_App

 ## Getting Started

-The Islami contains the minimal implementation required to create a new library or project.
+The Golden Quran contains the minimal implementation required to create a new library or project.
 The repository code is preloaded with some basic components like basic app architecture, app theme, constants and required dependencies to create a new project.
 This will also help in reducing setup & development time by allowing you to use same code pattern and avoid re-writing from scratch.

 ![islami_dark](https://github.com/user-attachments/assets/ad478450-47bd-49fa-9533-e33f3ff648fb)